 Paying for Surgery Without Insurance

-While it can be daunting to pay for the surgery out of pocket, there are ways to make the cost more affordable.
+While paying for the surgery out of pocket can be daunting, there are ways to make the cost more affordable.

 Some surgeons and hospitals offer payment plans for their services.
 Payment plans are commonly offered when your surgery is routinely paid for by the patient instead of an insurance company.
 In some cases, payment plans are a formal agreement that you will make monthly payments to pay for the expenses of your surgery.
 In other cases, the payment plan is a loan, but the hospital or surgeon is involved financially.
 Some hospitals may offer a payment plan for their services, but the plan is a monthly pre-payment plan finished by the time surgery occurs.

-Monthly payments, even if they are not large, are more attractive to the billing department than no payments, and it may keep the debt from appearing on your credit report as a negative account.
+Even if they are not large, monthly payments are more attractive to the billing department than no payments, and it may keep the debt from appearing on your credit report as a negative account.

 Use Your Savings